When to visit the vet?

 Frequently asked questions (FAQs)

 - Are there preventive measures I can take?
 Regular veterinary check-ups and good ear care can help detect problems early.
-Avoid your cat’s exposure to known carcinogens and keep their environment clean.
+Avoid exposing your cat to known carcinogens and keep their environment clean.
 A balanced diet can also contribute to overall health.

 - Are there support options for owners of cats with this disease?
-Yes, there are various support services available, including self-help groups for pet owners and specialized veterinary oncologists who can provide advice on the treatment and care of cats with cancer.
+Yes, there are various support services, including support groups for pet owners and specialized veterinary oncologists who can advise on the treatment and care of cats with cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
+Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas..
 Online resources and forums can also facilitate exchange with other affected individuals.